Effective Strategies for Asynchronous Software Engineering Agents: Branch-and-Merge Multi-Agent Coordination with SWE Primitives

 \subsection{Self-Verification and Termination}

-To ensure the quality of the implementation, we require each engineer to verify its own implementation before submitting a commit.
-After completing the assigned functions, the engineer executes verification within its worktree.
-When executable tests are available, the engineer runs the subset of tests that directly import or reference the modified files.
+To ensure implementation quality, we require each engineer to perform verification before submitting a commit.
+If executable tests are available, the engineer runs the subset of tests that directly import or reference the modified files.
 If there is no explicit mapping, the engineer runs the repository’s default test command or a minimally runnable entry point.
 Any failed test or runtime exception must be resolved before submission, and engineers iteratively refine the implementation using concrete error logs and tracebacks.
 After a verified commit is submitted, the manager integrates it into the main branch and updates the dependency state.
 The manager does not perform a detailed code review at every step, but monitors the overall progress and remaining implementation units.
 We terminate execution when all units in the dependency structure have been completed and integrated, or when predefined limits, such as maximum rounds or iteration budgets, are reached.
-If termination occurs due to limit exhaustion while unresolved units remain, the task is considered incomplete.